 This Spifire mk.
 XIV has a Griffon engine and was photographed at the Palm Springs museum.
 It is an aircraft that flew with 414 squadron during world war II and after the war went to Belgium.

 Photographed November 2013 by Cees Hendriks (C) Copyright IPMS Nederland

-Many scale models exist of the Spitfire, too much to list!
+Scale models: Many scale models exist of the Spitfire and also of various versions, too much to list!

 This walk around page was originally created January 2012 by M. de Vreeze